will-sauer/bradfieldcs-arch/README.md

 * Lab: C Programming and Reverse Engineering
 * The Memory Hierarchy

-_Note: I used C through the course for no reason other than the practice; was not based on any technical considerations_
+_Note: I used C throughout the course for no reason other than the practice; was not based on any technical considerations._